 Why are properly functioning Amazon ECS tasks registered to ELB marked as unhealthy and replaced?

-Elastic Load Balancing is repeatedly flagging properly functioning Amazon Elastic Container Service (Amazon ECS) tasks as unhealthy.
-These incorrectly flagged tasks are stopped, and then new tasks are started to replace them.
+Elastic Load Balancing (ELB) is repeatedly flagging properly functioning Amazon Elastic Container Service (Amazon ECS) tasks as unhealthy.
+These incorrectly flagged tasks are stopped, and then new tasks are started instead.
 How can I troubleshoot this?

 Some Amazon ECS tasks have several dependencies and lengthy bootstrapping processes that can exceed the ELB health check grace period, even when functioning as intended.
 When Amazon ECS tasks don’t respond to ELB health checks within the grace period, they're flagged as unhealthy.
-To increase the health check grace period for your service:
+To increase the health check grace period for your service, complete the steps below.

 - Open the AWS Management Console.